Here’s why the ‘too big to fail’ banks bailed out First Republic

 “This show of support by a group of large banks is most welcome, and demonstrates the resilience of the banking system,” a Thursday statement from the Treasury and other government agencies reads.

-But reporting by the New York Times and other outlets indicates that the private-sector bailout was Yellen’s idea and that she suggested it to JPMorgan’s Jamie Dimon, who then corralled industry leaders to pony up the funds.
+But reporting by The New York Times and other outlets indicates that the private-sector bailout was Yellen’s idea and that she suggested it to JPMorgan’s Dimon, who then corralled industry leaders to pony up the funds.

 A rescue in real-time: Megabanks bail out First Republic